wkumari/draft-wkumari-owe/README.md

    This document defines a new, opportunistically encrypted mode for WiFi networks.
-The SSID will still appear to be open (there will not be a "lock" icon when scanning), but will actually be encrypted, using the SSID as the passphrase.
-Software running on the client will detect that this is an opportunistically encrypted connection
+The SSID will still appear to be open (there will not be a "lock" icon when scanning), but will actually be encrypted,